HotPocketHPE/mhguide/README.md

 Equipping the corresponding resistance skills (Earplugs, Wind Res, Tremor Res) will nullify these effects entirely.
 Higher levels are needed for the higher strength versions.

+### Player-Inflicted Status

+Weapons with a status attribute and status-inflicting items can apply status effects to monsters after enough hits.
+These are powerful, but usually only occur a few times a hunt.
+Make the most of them!

+Blunt weapons (Hammer, Hunting Horn) and certain special attacks (such as Sword and Shield's shield bashes, Crag ammo, etc.) can build up KO on monsters by hitting the head, indicated by a yellow flash.
+Once KOd, the monster will flail around defenseless on the ground for a short while.
+This flail animation depends on the monster, so pay attention and don't miss your big attacks!

+Paralysis freezes the monster in place and prevents it from moving or attacking for a while.
+Use your highest-damage attacks!

+A sleeping monster takes double/triple damage from the hit that wakes it up!
+(Depending on the game, and whether the attack was a Barrel Bomb) Barrel Bombs, Greatsword level 3 charges, and Hammer golfswings are all great wakeup attacks.
+After a while the monster will wake up on its own, so don't waste too much time!

+Poison does direct damage to the monster's HP over time.
+Good for monsters with tough hitzones like Gravios.
+Tends to fall off somewhat in late game.

+Blast (called Slime in 3U) causes a direct damage explosion at the location where it's triggered.
+Good on most monsters and for breaking tough parts.
+In 3U Slime is quite overpowered, so use at your own risk.

-### Status Effects
+### Monster-Inflicted Status

-Status effects are inflicted by certain monster moves, and will appear as a symbol next to your name.
+Certain monster moves can inflict you with status effects, which will appear as a symbol next to your name.
 For most of these, you can negate them with a certain skill, wait them out, or use a specific item to cure yourself.
+Below are a few of the more common examples.

 Elemental blights (3rd and 4th gen only) are caused by many monsters and vary in effect and length.
 Each roll you do will reduce their duration.
+Eating a Nulberry also cures them.

+Sleep will first make you drowzy for a few seconds, then put you completely to sleep for a while.
+Getting hit ends the effect, so purposefully running into a low-damage attack, such as a monster's walk, can save you from a big hit later.
+Drinking an Energy Drink before fully falling asleep also works.

 Snowman, Mud, and the second level of Bubble will severely impair your movement.
 Spin the left stick when you have a chance to escape more quickly, but don't get hit while breaking free!